siteorigin/docs/widgets-bundle/form-building/form-fields.md

 ---

 ### measurement
 Renders a field for entering a [unit of measurement](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Values_and_units#Numeric_values).
 This is the same as the text field, except that the input includes unit of measurements.
-This field type is typically used for things like margins, borders, and paddings.

 #### Additional options
 - placeholder: `string` A string to display before any text has been input.